 On Thursday morning I broke down in the car while trying to navigate through the rain as we drove up Hermanos Escobar on our way to work.
 I was in tears, I couldn't breathe, I had to pull over.
 It scared the crap out of Gordo, that's for sure.
 It was the panic attack to end all panic attacks.
 Our windshield wipers don't work properly, nor do our headlights (only the high beams work) so I think that added to it all.
 Combining my driving anxiety with car problems while simultaneously trying not to drive into a sinkhole in the dark when it was pouring rain created the perfect storm.
 Pun intended.

 Juarez obviously isn't known for it's rainfall; I think we only average a couple of inches a month during monsoon season.
 Although other areas get much more rain, the city just isn't equipped for that much water.
-The few storm drains and reservoirs that there are quickly overflowed into the streets and parks and unfortunately homes and businesses.
+The few storm drains and reservoirs that exist quickly overflowed into the streets and parks and unfortunately homes and businesses.

 Driving through flood waters is the scariest experience I've ever had on the road.
 On Thursday night I was at an event in Las Cruces and didn't get back into Juarez until about 9:30.
 By that time my neighborhood had become completely inaccessible.
 I tried all the back alleys and every route I could think of but they all just looked like a raging river with stranded cars here and there.
 I called my husband in desperation to let him know that I was just going to sleep in the car on higher ground but he insisted that our SUV could make it through one particular street.
 In my head I kept hearing the message that I'd heard all day on the radio in El Paso: Turn Around, Don't Drown.
 Gordo said I was just being dramatic and that I needed to man up.